danielstieger/postoffice/README.md

-# postoffice 1.0
+# postoffice 2.0
-This is the most simplistic demo application written with jetbrains MPS and the MoWare Rapid Application Development plugin.
-It will easily run with a local mysql instance, just create the schema described in a file at
+This is a very simplistic demo application written with jetbrains MPS and the MoWare Rapid Application Development plugin.
+It will easily run with a local mysql/mariaDB instance, just create the schema described in a file at
 ```
-postoffice/solutions/postoffice/source_gen/org/modellwerkstatt/postoffice/all/DataBaseSchemaDescription_-1.xml
+artefacts/schema.txt
 ```

+You can run this demo application with the .war files provided in the releases section and a tomcat 8x.
+We have used the db-user root with no password set.
+The
+Build files are also provided in the build folder.
 More information on moware can be found at our [homepage](https://www.modellwerkstatt.org/moware.html).
 For more information feel free to contact us at [info@modellwerkstatt.org](mailto:info@modellwerkstatt.org)

 We packaged also some configurations to run this application on an oracle DB instance.
 The oracle express edition is also freely available for demo purposes.